Bundle Data

 Logs

 In addition to raw data, the bundler can also bundle an additional user-specified directory in the GRAW.
 All files in this user-specified log directory will be copied to the GRAW on a per-flight basis.
+The logs directory should be a directory containing extra files (and no sub-directories) that you want to bundle with the raw data.

 Optional Parameters